Most had never seen the sea, many couldn’t swim, few returned - At NST City

 Heavy pre-dawn fog shrouds the impending disaster.
 The collision comes with such force that the SS Mendi sinks in minutes.
 By the time rescue arrives, it is too late for most.
 Paris, 1958.
 Two men are dead in a restaurant, attacked by the head waiter Pitso Motaung.
 Dark memories etched in Pitso’s mind are resurfacing decades later to devastating effect.

-Dubbed the ‘Black Titanic’, the sinking of SS Mendi was one of the worst maritime disasters in the 20th century in UK waters.
+Dubbed the ‘Black Titanic’, the sinking of SS Mendi was one of the worst maritime disasters in the 20th century in Southampton waters.
 Yet, a startling story of hope and courage emerges.
 Brought to life with live music by the critically acclaimed Cape Town based Isango Ensemble and part of 14-18 NOW, the UK’s Arts Programme for the First World War Centenary.

 Tickets starting at: £27, £22, £17, £10